Danktronics/Danktronics-API-Documentation/docs/media/Overview.md

 # Danktronics Media

-Welcome to API documentation for the Danktronics Media service.
+Welcome to the documentation for the Danktronics Media API.

 To get started navigate to the resources folder.